BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 As a result of using a generic `new-app` style deployment, as opposed to openshift specific templates, a lot of defaults are leveraged.

 ### Environment Variables
-By default your rocketchat deployment have no environment variables defined.
-So, while RocketChat is trying to start, and a database has been deployed, the app does not know how or where to connect to MongoDB.
-We will need to add an environment variable to the deployment configuration.
+By default your rocketchat deployment has no environment variables defined.
+So while RocketChat is trying to start and a database has been deployed, the app does not know how or where to connect to MongoDB.
+We will need to add environment variables to the deployment configuration.

 - In the Web Console, navigate to `Topology` and select your rocketchat deployment
 - Select the `Actions` tab on the top right
 ![](./images/03_deploy_env_01.png)

-- Select `Edit Deployment Config`
+- Select `Edit Deployment`
 - Select the `Environment` tab
 ![](./images/03_deploy_env_02.png)